Isner stuns Federer, holders Spain in control

 "The mission was to go out there and not allow an artist a canvas to work with," U.S. captain Jim Courier said of Isner's victory.

-The winners of the tie will play away in the last eight against Canada or France who were playing later on Friday.
+The winners of the tie will play away in the last eight against Canada or France, who were tied at 1-1 in Vancouver after Jo-Wilfried Tsonga beat Vasek Pospisil 6-1 6-3 6-3 and Milos Raonic got the hosts back on terms with a 6-2 6-4 7-5 victory over Julien Benneteau.

 Spain began the defence of their title with Nicolas Almagro, their number one in the absence of Rafa Nadal and David Ferrer, and Juan Carlos Ferrero winning in contrasting fashion.